Optimization of Nonlinear Turbulence in Stellarators: Conclusions

 \section{Conclusions}

 In this work, we directly optimized stellarators for reduced nonlinear heat fluxes and good quasisymmetry by coupling {\tt GX} and {\tt DESC}.
 By directly running nonlinear simulations we include the nonlinear saturation mechanisms that determine the steady-state heat flux, and so avoid potential limitations of linear or quasilinear models.
 The SPSA method is used to handle the noisy heat flux objective and to cheaply estimate the gradient.
-The newly optimized equilibria show factors of 2-4 improvement in the nonlinear heat flux across both several flux surfaces and multiple field lines while also having comparable or improved quasisymmetry.
-By swapping different geometric inputs to {\tt GX}, we observe that it appears that the main factor that contributed to the change in heat flux was the global magnetic shear.
+The newly optimized equilibria show factors of 2-4 improvement in the nonlinear heat flux across several flux surfaces and multiple field lines while also having comparable or improved quasisymmetry.
+We also investigated how global magnetic shear affects the nonlinear heat flux and found that slightly increasing it can significantly reduce the flux.
 However, increasing the shear too much led to increases in the heat flux.
 Our {\tt T3D} simulations showed that by reducing the heat fluxes, the steady-state temperature profiles did increase slightly.
-However, the transport is sufficiently stiff so that macroscopic profiles will approach the critical gradient.
+Unfortunately, the transport is sufficiently stiff so that macroscopic profiles will approach the critical gradient.
 Since the initial and optimized equilibria have similar critical gradients, this limits the improvements in the temperature profile.
 Nevertheless, these results demonstrate that we can efficiently include nonlinear gyrokinetic simulations within the optimization loop.
 Future work will include adding an objective for MHD stability, optimizing for the nonlinear critical gradient and also directly optimize for desired macroscopic profiles.
 More improvements will also be made to the SPSA optimizer to make it more effective near minima.
-Finally, we will implement other optimization methods that have been effective for stochastic optimization, such as Bayesian optimization.
+Currently, near the minima the true gradient is small enough to be comparable to the simulation noise.
+This leads to poorer convergence near the minima, and so requires more sophisticated optimization methods.
+Consequently, we will implement other optimization methods that have been effective for stochastic optimization, such as Bayesian optimization.